 First of all, you have to check how slow your download really is.
 If wget shows an estimated time of arrival of several hours, this does not necessarily mean that the download is 'slow': some files in the LTA are also just really huge.
 In most cases, your local network connection will be the bottleneck.
 For instance, a standard 'Fast Ethernet' network connection allows download speeds of around 12 MB/s at a maximum.
-Our systems are able to handle that.
+Our systems are able to handle that, easily.
 In case you can rule out your network connection as the bottleneck: there are different ways to download your data and not all provide the same performance.
 By our experience, this is the order of performance:

 - Http downloads are the slowest option.
 The speed is limited by the server's network connection (~120 MB/s), which is shared by all users, and an upper limit per download (around ~30 MB/s) for technical reasons.
 If your download maxes out at the per-download limit, you may try to start up to four downloads in parallel.
 Note: There is no performance benefit to expect from more than four parallel transfers!
-However, there is a connection limit, which you may trigger if you start too many parallel downloads. - SRMCP is the faster option in most cases, since you work with the SRM backend directly. - SRMCP + copy-script seems to be the fastest solution available.
+However, there is a connection limit, which you may trigger if you start too many parallel downloads. - SRMCP is the faster option in most cases, since you work with the SRM backend directly.
+You may want to check out active gridftp transfer mode if you live remote. - SRMCP + copy-script seems to be the fastest solution available.
 It uses globus-url-copy, which is reported to have superior performance over the default srmcp transfer.